XorTroll/libjavm/README.md

 ## Comparison with JRE

 The tests used to test the VM (slightly modified KiVM tests) are located at [javm-test-suite](javm-test-suite).
-Currently 19 out of 28 tests are successfully passed (comparing their output with JRE):
+Currently 21 out of 28 tests are successfully passed (comparing their output with JRE):

 - `ArgumentTest`: pass!

-- `ArithmeticTest`: pass! (although small differencies between exception msgs)
+- `ArithmeticTest`: pass!

 - `ArrayTest`: pass!

-- `ArrayTest1`: fail (JRE throws certain exceptions we currently don't)
+- `ArrayTest1`: pass! (although small differencies between stack trace msgs)

-- `ArrayTest2`: fail (we need to handle OOB array accesses)
+- `ArrayTest2`: pass!

 - `AssertTest`: pass!